haowang-lslab/haowang-lslab.github.io/_pages/about.md

   <h1>Welcome to Hao Wang (王浩)'s Homepage</h1>
   <p>
     I am an Assistant Professor at <a href="https://lslab.ac.cn" style="text-decoration: none; font-weight: bold; color: #1a1a1a;">
   Laoshan National Laboratory</a>, China.
-Laoshan National Laboratory is China’s national laboratory for ocean science and technology, where I conduct research in ocean observation.
+Laoshan National Laboratory is China’s national laboratory for ocean science and technology, where I conduct research in ocean observation and detection.
   </p>
 </div>